BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 ---
-title: Extreme Value Theory and Extreme Value Distributions
+title: Intro to the Extreme Value Theory and Extreme Value Distributions
-date: "2023-03-31T00:00:00.284Z"
+date: "2023-04-30T00:00:00.284Z"
 tags: ["math"]
 cover: "./GEVD.png"
 description: Quite often in mathematical statistics I run into Extreme Value Distribution - an analogue of Central Limit Theorem, which describes the distribution of maximum/minimum, observed in a series of i.i.d random variable tosses.
 In this post I explore the three cases of EVD and the Fisher-Tippett-Gnedenko theorem.
 ---

-## Problem statement and Generalized Extreme Value distribution
+## 1. Problem statement and Generalized Extreme Value distribution

 One of the most famous results in probabilities is Central Limit Theorem, which claims that sum of $n \to \infty$ i.i.d. random variables $\xi_i$ after centering and normalizing converges to Gaussian distribution.